 The Stadium at South Field

-For the past 16 years, the Stadium at South Field has been the playing field to BYU’s seven club national championship teams as well as the Cougars home since the 2003 transition to the Premier Development Leauge.
+The Stadium at South Field has been the playing field to BYU’s eight club national championship teams as well as the Cougars home since the 2003 transition to the Premier Development Leauge and back to the collegiate club level in 2017.

 BYU men’s soccer is home to some of the nation’s top soccer facilities.
 These include great athletic training facilities, a team room, and an academic center that provides all of the educational needs for the student-athlete to succeed academically.
 In March 2008, renovations began to build a permanent grandstand of 20 rows that accommodates seating for 2,140 seats.
 New lights were installed, creating double the existing light on the field to accommodate the yearly national television broadcasts on BYU Television.

 Few universities have a fan base as loyal, dedicated and as die-hard as BYU.
 Cougar fans are some of the greatest fans on earth.
-Considered one of the toughest places for opponents to play in PDL soccer, BYU defeated 2009 Northwest Division Champion, Hollywood Hitmen 1-0 in Provo last year as well as tied 2-2 PDL champ, Ventura County Fusion at home.
+Considered one of the toughest places for opponents to play in collegiate club, BYU has continued its run of dominance since returning to collegiate club level in Fall of 2017.

 BYU Spends most its time training on the best training field in the state, Haws Practice Field.